-In addition, staff members working within Toowoomba Catholic schools have a number of legislative and policy obligations to report suspected abuse and harm to students, and inappropriate behaviour by staff members or volunteers towards students.
+In addition, staff members working within Toowoomba Catholic Schools have a number of legislative and policy obligations to report suspected abuse and harm to students, and inappropriate behaviour by staff members or volunteers towards students.

-To give effect to these requirements, staff members working within Toowoomba Catholic schools are required to follow the Student Protection Processes and Guidelines, which provides information and guidance around reporting suspicions of abuse, harm and inappropriate behaviour to students.
-The Student Protection Processes and Guidelines includes
+To give effect to these requirements, staff members working within Toowoomba Catholic Schools are required to follow the Student Protection Processes and Guidelines, which provides information and guidance around reporting suspicions of abuse, harm and inappropriate behaviour to students.
+The Student Protection Processes and Guidelines includes:

-- processes for how Toowoomba Catholic Schools will respond to harm, or allegations of harm, to students - a process for the reporting by a student to a stated staff member of behaviour of another staff member that the student considers is inappropriate, and how this information must be dealt with - a process for reporting sexual abuse or suspected sexual abuse in compliance with the Education (General Provisions) Act 2006, section 366; and a suspicion of likely sexual abuse in compliance with the Education (General Provisions) Act 2006, section 366A; and - a process for reporting a reportable suspicion under the Child Protection Act 1999, section 13E.

-In Queensland, volunteers are not bound by the legislative mandatory reporting obligations, however it is the policy of Toowoomba Catholic Schools that volunteers report an awareness or reasonable suspicion of abuse, harm or inappropriate behaviour to a student by any person in accordance with this document.
+- processes for how Toowoomba Catholic Schools will respond to harm, or allegations of harm, to students: - a process for the reporting by a student to a stated staff member of behaviour of another staff member that the student considers is inappropriate, and how this information must be dealt with; - a process for reporting sexual abuse or suspected sexual abuse in compliance with the Education (General Provisions) Act 2006, section 366; and a suspicion of likely sexual abuse in compliance with the Education (General Provisions) Act 2006, section 366A; and - a process for reporting a reportable suspicion under the Child Protection Act 1999, section 13E Toowoomba Catholic Schools recognises that some visiting service providers, such as health professionals, may have their own responsibilities to respond to child protection concerns under legislative or organisational policy requirements.
+In addition, it is the policy of Toowoomba Catholic Schools that any visiting service provider who has a concern of abuse, harm or inappropriate behaviour towards a student by any person, respond in accordance with the processes detailed in this document